A life of pain

 Given the choice, pigs would spend hours roaming around and foraging for food.
 In the wild, they’d rest on comfortable bedding made of grass and leaves.

-But in factory farms, it’s a different story.
+But for factory farmed pigs, it’s a different story.

 Mother pigs are cramped so tightly in cages, they can’t turn around.
 Their muscles wither and they become weak